-Section 10AA of the Income Tax Act is a special provision allowing entrepreneurs to get income tax deductions for manufacturing or providing services in Special Economic Zones (SEZs).
-It was introduced in April 2000 under the Foreign Policy Act and was fully formulated in 2006 under the SEZ Act to provide tax concessions to businesses in SEZ.
+Section 10AA of the Income Tax Act is a special provision that allows newly-established businesses or units to enjoy income tax holidays and exemptions for offering services in Special Economic Zones (SEZs).
+The objective of this section is to promote exports and attract foreign investment by providing tax incentives to units established in SEZs.
+Section 10AA was introduced in April 2000 under the Foreign Policy Act and was fully formulated in 2006 under the SEZ Act to provide tax concessions to businesses in SEZ.

 A company may avail deductions from the year previous to the one in which it started manufacturing or providing services.
 These deductions cannot be more than the taxpayer’s total income and are applicable to the industrial undertaking’s total income.

 Deduction under Section 10AA of the Income Tax Act is calculated via the following formula:

 Profits and gains from the export of articles, things or services determine a taxpayer’s total taxable income.
 Profit from export is equal to the profits from the undertaking multiplied by the ratio of its export turnover to total business turnover.

 Export turnover refers to what a business operating in India receives for its exports.
 This amount does not include insurance, freight, telecommunication or foreign exchange expenses incurred for delivering items/products or rendering services.

 Business owners of units in SEZ need to create this reserve account to receive deductions under Section 10AA of the Income Tax Act for 5 years after the initial 10 years of tax benefits.
 Up to 50% of their export profits is debited to their profit and loss account and credited to the SEZ ReInvestment Reserve Account.

 The following conditions are applicable for utilisation of this amount: